-Parents are invited in to school for a Celebration of Learning during the summer term.
-It is an opportunity for parents to come into school to see their child's classroom and for their child to celebrate their learning with their parent.
-Parents can look through their child's books and see any work that they may have on display in their classroom.
+These happen in the first half term of the school year and also the last.
+It is an opportunity for you to come into school to see your child's classroom and for your child to celebrate their learning with you.
+You can look through your child's books and see any work that they may have on display in their classroom.